 Don’t underestimate the advantages of having mobile learning, either.
 Imagine your sales reps being able to review a brief video about answering objections or closing sales right before an important sales call.
 Or a team leader reviewing a video about team building before the group’s first meeting.
 Having information on hand, when it’s needed, can be one of the most engaging tools of all.

 Do You Have Tips, Too?
 Or Just Want Help With These?

 If you have other tips, we would love to hear them!
-In the meantime, if you are interested in some of the content or tools I mention in this article, I recommend you sign up for a full-featured, full-library free trial of our LMS, Thinkzoom.
+In the meantime, if you are interested in some of the content or learning engagement tools I mention in this article, I recommend you sign up for a full-featured, full-library free trial of our LMS, Thinkzoom.